mbessler/botalert-botblock/wordpress/botalertbotblock/readme.txt

 To install in regular WordPress:

 1. Make sure you have cURL and php-cURL installed.
 On some platforms, php comes with cURL compiled in already.
-    * To test, you can use this PHP snippet:  `<?php if(function_exists("curl_init")) { echo "curl present"; } else { echo "curl NOT installed"; } ?>`
+To test, you can go to the BotAlert/BotBlock Options page under Settings and run the BotAlert/BotBlock Support Test.
 1. Upload the `botalertbotblock` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the `Plugins` menu in WordPress
 1. Get your BotAlert/BotBlock keys (aka.
 CustID and AuthToken) by creating an account at [pramana.com/account/register](https://pramana.com/account/register "Sign up for a BotAlert/BotBlock account"), then add your domain and click on &ldquo;Service URLs&rdquo; link for your domain on the My Account page.
+1. Activate the plugin through the `Plugins` menu in WordPress.
+1. In your wordpress admin interface, go to the BotAlert/BotBlock Options page under Settings, then paste your CustID and AuthToken.
+Set the other options based on your needs.

 To install in WordPress MU (Optional Activation by Users):